Second-half predictions: Are Astros, Dodgers on a Fall Classic collision course?

 Dave, you're the only one taking Washington.
 Why?

 OK, the Nationals don't have a championship-caliber bullpen.
 Tanner Roark has been terrible.
 Dusty Baker's history in the postseason is, umm, a bit checkered.
 But you know they'll trade for a couple of relievers, they have four of the top 11 hitters in the majors based on wOBA, and Max Scherzer is capable of a Bumgarner-like run in the postseason.
-Plus, this was my preseason pick so I'll stick with it. -- David Schoenfield
+Plus, this was my preseason pick, so I'll stick with it. -- David Schoenfield

 AL MVP